appium/appium-inspector/docs/session-inspector/source.md

 such as `value` and `content-desc`.
 All non-'important' attributes are hidden by default for ease of navigation, but can be revealed with the [Toggle Attributes button](#source-action-buttons).

-Use the **Important Attributes** settings button beside **Toggle Attributes** to customize the compact view.
-Select attributes found in the current source, or type an attribute name (for example, Android's `hint`) to add it.
-Remove an attribute to hide it, or clear the selection to show only element names.
-The selection is saved between sessions. **Restore Default Attributes** restores the original list.
-The source search follows the visible attributes; **Toggle Attributes** still reveals and searches all attributes regardless of this selection.

 All elements in the XML tree are interactable, and clicking on one causes 3 actions:

 - The element entry in the XML tree is highlighted